PappasBrent/pappasbrent.github.io/resources.md

   and haven't read this yet, do yourself a favor and give this a read.
-Most Linux machines come with Bash pre-installed, so by reading this text you'll be able to automate all sorts of tasks on many machines, without needing to rely on downloading an external programs like a Python interpreter.
+Most Linux machines come with Bash pre-installed, so by reading this text you'll be able to automate all sorts of tasks on many machines, without needing to rely on downloading an external program like a Python interpreter.
 If you prefer to watch a video instead of read a book, then I recommend this [7 hour free course](https://youtu.be/Sx9zG7wa4FA?si=g_ESGl3Qu4FQAgqG) on YouTube.